yuunlee/redhat-summer-internship/README.md

 PR close within an hour will be considered as bot response -> exclude

 - PR/ issue close exponential decay
+The more recent an issue or a PR is being closed, the stronger indication it is to the performance.
+Thus a higher weight it has to the metric.
     - Close within 1 mo -> weight: 1
     - Close within 2 mo -> weight: 0.9
     - Close within 3 mo -> weight: 0.9*0.9